Danziger/gmzcodes/README.md

 ### Tech

 * Add a basic Webpack setup to minify the code.
-* Create a GMZPaint class for all the drawing logic.
+* Create a class for all the drawing logic.
 * Deploy from `dist` directory.
 See https://medium.com/linagora-engineering/deploying-your-js-app-to-github-pages-the-easy-way-or-not-1ef8c48424b7.
 *s Screenshot mode.